-The Best Parathyroid Surgeons in the World: Jim Norman, Doug Politz, Jose Lopez, Deva Boone, Jamie Mitchell, Kevin Parrack, and Dan Ruan
+The Best Parathyroid Surgeons in the World: Jim Norman, Deva Boone, Jamie Mitchell, Kevin Parrack, Dan Ruan, Tobias Carling, and Drew Rhodes.

 The seven surgeons at the Norman Parathyroid Center have more experience with parathyroid disease and parathyroid surgery than anyone else.
 All of our surgeons have dedicated their surgical careers to one disease: hyperparathyroidism.
 All trained at the best surgical centers and all are members of all the most important societies.
 All have been chosen as "top doctors" and "top surgeons" numerous times.
 This is all we do, and we perform parathyroid surgery different than all other surgeons in the world, including the fact that every operation has at least two of the best surgeons checking each gland.
 No other surgeons go through the steps we take to attain the highest level of care which is why we perform about 80 parathyroid operations per week, about 10% of all in the US.
 Treating patients like a member of our own family is always our number 1 goal, and our promise to you.
 A short bio of each surgeon is below.

 You Can Have the Worlds Most Experienced Parathyroid Surgeons Perform Your Parathyroid Surgery